wormhole-foundation/wormhole-docs/tutorials/messaging/loyalty-app.md

         This error ensures only the admin can perform certain restricted actions, such as changing the admin address

-4. **Defining the LoyaltyData struct** - the loyalty program revolves around the `LoyaltyData` shared object, which stores user points and admin information.
+4. **Define the LoyaltyData struct** - the loyalty program revolves around the `LoyaltyData` shared object, which stores user points and admin information.
 Shared objects are accessible globally and can be passed as arguments in transactions, unlike owned objects, which are tied to specific addresses

-    ```
+    ```move
     public struct LoyaltyData has key {
         id: UID,
         user_points: Table<vector<u8>, u64>,